|Home About Programs News & Events Stream Data Documents Terms Support Contact|

 Here is a list of water-related terms, gathered from a number of web-based sources, to help you better understand our site.

-Hydrology- the study of water and the science associated with it properties, distribution and cycles within the earth and its atmosphere.
+Hydrology- the study of water including it properties, distribution and cycles within the earth and its atmosphere.
 It may be subdivided into surface water, marine water and groundwater.
 The water cycle is a model that help show storage and movement of water.

 Geology- the study of the solid earth, the rocks of which it is composed of, and the physical, chemical, and biological processes that the earth has undergone or is undergoing.
 It provides insight into the history of Earth.